datagouv/albert-api-client-playground/README.md

 # Albert API Client Playground

-A comprehensive playground for interacting with the [Albert API](https://albert.api.etalab.gouv.fr), a French government AI API, featuring both Python and TypeScript implementations, along with some test examples.
+A comprehensive playground for interacting with the [Albert API](https://albert.api.etalab.gouv.fr), a French sovereign AI API, featuring both Python and TypeScript implementations, along with some test examples.

 ## 🐍 Python Client
 - **Location**: [`python/`](./python/)